TsuntsunPang/Projects-/Physics_world/even_odd.md

 ## In primary shcool, we knew that the integer are divided into odd and even numbers.
 Those numbers are divisible by 2 called even number.
 Numbers are not divisible by 2 called odd number.
 The sets of even and odd nubers are given by
 Eₙ = { 2n | n ∈ ℤ },  Oₙ = { 2n+1 | n ∈ ℤ }
 ## respetively.
 The  difference of even and odd is ubiquitous in physics and mathematics.
+Here we list some examples.
 # 1. inteference in optics
 # 2. Mastubara Frequency
 # 3. The string hypothesis in Bethe ansatz